Ed30/Starling-Savings/README.md

 ### Transfer

-Back in the Current Account tab, by tapping on the **Transfer to Savings** button, you should see the labels update once more.
+Back in the Current Account tab, by tapping on the **Transfer to Savings** button, you should see the labels update once more, provided there were no errors.

 The main account has now been charged with the roundups amount, and the funds have been transferred over to the saving goal.

 On the right you can see a demonstration of the transfer procedure.

 ### Savings

+After the transfer, the Savings View Controller will be notified it needs updating (through a global flag rather than the Notification Center)

-Upon loading the Savings View Controller again, this will have been notified of the transfer, and will update the card view's elements accordingly.
+Upon loading the Savings View Controller again, it will update the card view's elements accordingly to take into account the last transfer made.

 ## Design Decisions